ftrackhq/ftrack-python/doc/example/metadata.rst

 Entities can also be queried using metadata::

     session.query(
-        'Sequence where metadata has (key is "frame_padding" and value is "4")' )
+        'Sequence where metadata any (key is "frame_padding" and value is "4")' )